FutureDropout/HapticMotorDrive/README.md

 ## DRV2605 Haptic Motor Driver PCB Design Files

+The program <a href="http://fritzing.org/download/"> Fritzing </a> was used to make a diagram for wiring the raspberry pi and sensor.

+![Image of Fritzing] ()

+Fritzing was also used to do the PCB Milestone.
+The wires were placed so the upper levels wires won't overlap each other.
+The wires were placed so the lower level wires won't overlap each other.

 ## DRV2605 Haptic Motor Driver Assembly

 ## DRV2605 Haptic Motor Driver PCB Soldering